 Talent acquisition can be more clearly defined as “a strategic approach towards identifying, attracting and onboarding top talent to efficiently and effectively meet dynamic business needs.”

-Recruitment is the final component of a difference between recruitment and talent acquisition process that begins with sourcing, screening, questioning, assessing, identifying and hiring.
+Recruitment is the final component of a difference between the recruitment and talent acquisition process that begins with sourcing, screening, questioning, assessing, identifying and hiring.

 6 key strategic elements of talent acquisition.